rjafari44/Single-Cycle-RISC-V-Processor/README.md

 --------------------------------------------------
 ```

-## Test Result Analysis
+## Test Program Results

 Reset holds high from 0 to 40 ns so the processor stays idle.
 Once it drops, the processor begins executing one instruction per cycle.
-All 20 instructions pass with a score of 80/80.

 | Cycle | Time | Instruction | Result |
 |-------|------|-------------|--------|